-It?s easy not to think much about your roof, that is until a major hail storm hits.
+It’s easy not to think much about your roof, you usually only contact roofing contractors Burlington if you notice a leak or see that you’re missing some tiles.
+It’s easy to forget that it’s the most vulnerable part of the house.
+That is until a major hail storm hits.
 Unfortunately, this happens a lot in Colorado, more than almost anywhere else in the U.S. In fact, according to Coors Credit Union Insurance Agency agent Lynn Thompson, the frequency and severity of hail storms in recent years is one of the main reasons that Colorado insurance rates are going up, impacting even those who have never filed a claim.
 Some insurance companies are also changing how they write coverage, setting one deductible for general damage but a higher deductible for hail and wind damage.

 For more information on your options, contact On Tap Credit Union.